FdHerrera/nvim-config/README.md

 * Documented
 * Modular

-This repo is meant to be used by **YOU** to begin your Neovim journey; remove the things you don't use and add what you miss.

-Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
-If you are experiencing issues, please make sure you have the latest versions.

-Distribution Alternatives:
-- [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

 ## Prerequisites

 Before setting up this Neovim configuration, ensure that you have the following prerequisites installed on your system: